prismicio/prismic-gatsby/docs/previews-guide.md

 data, redirects to the document's page, and displays the changed data along with unchanged data.

-The power of the preview system comes from the plugin's two main functions:
+The power of the preview system comes from the plugin's two main preview
+functions:

 - **`usePrismicPreview`**: React hook to fetch preview data using Prismic's preview URL parameters.
 - **`mergePrismicPreviewData`**: Helper function to merge preview data with static data.

-With both functions, custom preview functionality can be built within your Gatsby site.
+With both helpers, custom preview functionality can be built within your Gatsby site.
 This guide shows a basic implementation, but the system allows for building your own preview system tailored to your setup.

 For more details on the preview functions' API, see the